lacyrhoades/harold/README.md

 # Harold

 ### UDP-based discoverability tool.
+A way to start conversations in your projects.

-Say hello to all devices on your subnet, without having to find or type in IP addresses.
+Say hello to all devices on your subnet at once, without having to find or type in IP addresses.

-* Easy UDP messages: Send fast broadcasts to all local clients with a string body.
+* **Easy UDP messages**: Send fast broadcasts to all local clients with a string body.
 This string message body could be anything; JSON, for example, or it could just be "Hello".
 The message has to be under 64k in length.
-The recipient gets the sender's IP for free, so don't bother including that
+The recipient gets the sender's IP for free, so don't bother including that.
-* Zero configuration integrations: When a device comes on WiFi (i.e. iPad, Raspberry Pi, etc.) it will be assigned an address.
-Typically a step in setting up a device to work with some other device locally will be to manually enter the IP address somewhere.
-With harold you can simply advertise availability, and the recipient can initiate a two-way conversation.
+* **Zero configuration integration between devices**: When a device comes on WiFi (i.e. iPad, Raspberry Pi, etc.) it will be assigned an address.
+The first step in setting up local devices is often finding or configuring the device address information.
+With Harold you can simply advertise availability as an initial volley and the recipient can decide to initiate a two-way conversation from there.
+* **iOS devices and hardware gadgets**: Talk directly from iOS-to-iOS or integrate Node.js projects talking Swift-to-Node or vice-versa.
-* Bonjour-ish: For more serious use-cases check out Bonjour.
+* **Bonjour-ish**: For more serious use-cases check out Bonjour.

 ## Say hello from Node.js